Oakleaf Plantation, Florida: 2020 census

+Education, income, and poverty

 The median household income was $102,791.
 8.2% of the population lived below the poverty threshold, including 10.4% of those under 18 and 8.3% of those over 65.
 94.8% of the population 25 years and older had a high school degree or equivalent or higher and 33.2% of that same population had a bachelor's degree or higher.
 16.3% of the population were veterans.

 Education

 Oakleaf Village Elementary (K-6) serves all residents in Oakleaf Village; Plantation Oaks Elementary and Discovery Oaks Elementary serve K-6 in Oakleaf Plantation.
 Oakleaf Junior High (7-8) and Oakleaf High School (9-12) serve all of Oakleaf Plantation within the Clay County School District.

 Amenities

 The Oakleaf has two athletic centers that include two water parks and a Junior Olympic-sized pool.
 There is a championship golf course developed by East-West Partners and 15 miles of pedestrian and bicycle pathways.